effekt-lang/effekt/examples/features/ffi.effekt.md

   js "Date.now()"
 ```

-For example, the `ref` and `set` functions above should have been annotated as `extern global def` as they allocate globally.
+For example, the `myRef` and `set` functions above should have been annotated as `extern global def` as they allocate globally.

 If you want to add your own tracked resource `foo` of type `MyResource`, Effekt supports the following: